SauliusZ87/CppBrowser/README.md

 # CppBrowser
-CppBrowser extension for VisualStudio 2017
+Extension for VisualStudio 2019 which lets quickly navigate code